CiscoTestAutomation/CL-DevNet-2595/workshop.md

 * Load Genie Library
 * Connect to the two devices
-* Learn bgp, interface, platform, ospf and the device configuration and save it to file.
+* Learn BGP, interface, platform, OSF and the device configuration and save it to file

-Let's run the script
+Let's run the script:

 ```bash